TroutSoftware/netsniffer/sandbox/readme.txt

 Contents:

-Programs for testing/learning about pipes fix_checksum - python script using scapy to fix checksums in .pcap files pipe_read - cli program that reads from a pipe, with various options to manipulate the pipe pipe_write - cli program that writes to a pipe, with various options to manipulate the pipe
+Programs for testing/learning about pipes: fix_checksum - python script using scapy to fix checksums in .pcap files pipe_read - cli program that reads from a pipe, with various options to manipulate the pipe pipe_write - cli program that writes to a pipe, with various options to manipulate the pipe

+Sample scripts:
+bpftrace - some scripts that uses bpftrace to analyze snort runtime